tdhock/tdhock.github.io/_posts/2019-07-29-docker-on-mac.md

 so I opened up the Virtualbox linux command line and ran

 ```
-mount -t vboxsf Users /Users
+sudo mount -t vboxsf Users /Users
 ```

 which worked.
+Note that Users is a keyword/name for the shared folder, that can be set by going into Virtualbox settings.
 I start a new docker container using

 ```
-docker run \\
+docker run \
- --name test \\
+ --name test \
- -d \\ detached
+ -d \
- -it \\ interactive
+ -it \
- -v /Users/maudelaperriere/toby:/home/toby \\ mount
+ -v /Users/maudelaperriere/toby:/home/toby \
  rhub/debian-gcc-release
 ```

-Inside the docker image you can suspend using C-P C-Q.

-Then you can resume using
+Note that -d is for detached, -it is for interactive, and -v is for volume mounting.
+Since it starts detached, you can get a commandline inside using

 ```
 docker attach test
 ```

+Inside the docker image you can suspend it using C-P C-Q.

 Then I install the CRAN version of my package and its deps using